-The following provides a summary of the actions planned in 2024 that will make Milton Transit more accessible:
+The following provides a summary of the actions planned in 2025 that will make Milton Transit more accessible:

 - Improve bus stop areas other related transit infrastructure.
-Install accessible bus pads at various locations. - Install transit shelters at a number of bus stop locations throughout town. - Install route maps in all transit shelters. - Implement service improvements to maintain service reliability, improve coverage. - Expand Youth Ambassador Program to additional secondary schools. - Update Fare Policy; review opportunity to support means-based fare programming; single use fares. - Update Milton access+ and Milton OnDemand cancellation and no-show policies. - Complete the Five-Year Transit Service Plan and Master Plan Update to define and inform future service requirements. - Continue to participate on regional specialized transit committees to improve cross-boundary travel.
+Install accessible bus pads at various locations. - Install transit shelters at a number of bus stop locations throughout town. - Implement service improvements to maintain service reliability, improve coverage with the introduction of 30-minute frequency all day. - Increase information dissemination methods.
+Understanding different people receive information in different ways, expanding public communication approaches to maximize reach and therefore access. - Expand Youth Ambassador Program to additional secondary schools. - Update Fare Policy; review opportunity to support means-based fare programming; single use fares and match Halton Region's contribution in the Subsidized Passes for Low Income Transit (SPLIT) program.
+This will provide a 100 per cent subsidy on transit tickets and passes for eligible low-income Milton residents, ensuring that local transit is more accessible and affordable for those in need. - Enact Milton access+ and Milton OnDemand cancellation and no-show policies to serve as an educational piece that ensures equal access by improving service efficiency.